7thLucas/full-app-6a28d-a09bf-4628/_doc/product-overview.md

 ## Build Status

 All 5 development prompts are complete.
-OpsPilot AI is a demo-ready, full-featured AI operations platform.
+OpsPilot AI is a demo-ready, full-featured AI operations platform. **Worker Quality Check** — Ethan as AI operations auditor for transcript-based worker quality scoring and coaching — has been added as a post-launch feature expansion.

 ## Core Positioning